raphamorim/react-ape/README.md

 > The name is a "joke" based on [Netflix's React Gibbon](https://medium.com/netflix-techblog/crafting-a-high-performance-tv-user-interface-using-react-3350e5a6ad3b).
 I choose to use Ape then.

+## Under Development

+1 - React Ape IS NOT Ready Yet.
+2 - Should follow React Native Elements and Primitives.
+So will be easy to convert React Components (without bridge) to Canvas/WebGL.
+3 - Accept Style as JavaScript Object.
+4 - Will allow to inspect React Elements using React DevTools.
+5 - I confess there's a lot of ideas and sketches in my head and I'll update the Readme when things become more clear.

 React Renderer to build UI interfaces using canvas/WebGL.

 ```jsx